Calculating a quotation for printing and assembling Roll-up Banners.

 We now fill in the client's details for his quotation.
 (Fig.12.15)

-This ends the tutorial on calculating an estimate price for the silk-screening of correx boards.
+This ends the tutorial on calculating an estimate price for the manufacturing of the four roll-up banners.
 To do the next tutorial, where we calculate a quotation for the printing and installation of a sign board, please click here.